Last minute preps for Riverfest 2022 underway

-WICHITA, Kans.
-(KSNW)–With less than 24 hours to go before the biggest party in Wichita kicks off, dozens of workers and volunteers have been working around the clock on last-minute Riverfest preps.
+WICHITA, Kan.
+(KSNW) — With less than 24 hours to go before the biggest party in Wichita kicks off, dozens of workers and volunteers have been working around the clock on last-minute Riverfest preps.

 Unlike last year’s celebration, which had to be split into two separate events, this year’s Riverfest is expected to bring in a record-breaking number of attendees.